muhdfdeen/expense-tracker/README.md

 <div align="center">
     <h1>Expense Tracker</h1>
     A minimal expense tracker built with plain HTML, CSS and JavaScript.
+</div>

+## Purpose

 The goal of this project is to both test and showcase my core web development skills.
-    <br><br>
-    <a href="https://muhdfdeen.github.io/expense-tracker">View Demo</a>
-</div>
+This project also serves as a personal tool to help me manage my finances better.
+Check out the project [here](https://muhdfdeen.github.io/expense-tracker).

 ## Features